fbpx

 Cell migration is a relevant aspect of cancer, it participates in tumor progression from the very early steps of tumor microenvironment formation with the recruitment of local cells and the arrival of distant cells.
 Integrins are central molecules in migration connecting the extracellular matrix with the cytoskeleton.
 They mediate tumor microenvironment formation and arrival of inflammatory and metastatic cells into the healthy microenvironment.
 Therefore, understanding the mechanisms of integrin activation is essential for the study of tumor progression.
 Integrins are modulated by divalent cations that bind to distinct sites and regulate its function.
 Divalent cations are important for stabilizing integrin structure and modulating integrin-binding to its ligand, either enhancing or suppressing said binding.
 Specific concentrations of Ca2+ usually present an inhibitory effect, while Mn2+ enhances integrin-ligand binding by shifting integrins into high-affinity conformation.
 The role of metals in cancer progression remains to be further investigated.
 We recently investigate tumor progression from an underexplored point of view: metals modulation by the primary tumor and its systemic influence.
 Among several methods needed for this study, we used Synchrotron Radiation X-ray Fluorescence Microscopy (XRFM) to investigate the manganese distribution in control and tumor-bearing of different mice tissues in-vitro conditions.
 Our findings highlight manganese as a relevant character in tumor progression, participating in enhanced tumor cell migration and forming manganese-rich niches in primary tumors and distant organs.
 The CARNAÚBA beamline at the LNLS-Sirius source opens the possibility of investigating the accumulation of manganese in these niches with even much more spatial resolution (sub-micron and nanometric range) shedding more light on the role of this metal in tumor progression.

-It is well known that microfluidics is a rapidly growing field attracting billions of dollars in investment every year in several strategical areas like medicine, materials science, biology, and chemistry, in which the understanding and development of new materials and/or complex systems is fundamental.
-Following the constant evolution of the microscopy techniques, which includes nowadays synchrotron-based techniques, that also might explore the highly coherent beams in fourth generation synchrotrons, we developed a microfluidic device to investigate structural, eletronic and optical properties of materials at multiple scales [1] in situ/operando.
-It is a polyester/glass sealed microfluidic device well-suited to combine with analytical X-ray techniques.
+It is well known that microfluidics is a rapidly growing field attracting billions of dollars in investment every year in several strategic areas like medicine, materials science, biology, and chemistry, in which the understanding and development of new materials and/or complex systems is fundamental.
+Following the constant evolution of microscopy techniques, which include nowadays synchrotron-based techniques that also might explore the highly coherent beams in fourth-generation synchrotrons, we developed a microfluidic device to investigate structural, electronic and optical properties of materials at multiple scales [1] in situ/operando.
+It is a polyester/glass-sealed microfluidic device well-suited to combine with analytical X-ray techniques.
 Standard redox reactions probed the device’s throughput under electrochemical measurements, specifically cyclic voltammetry.
-Lastly, the 2D nanofluorescence experiments conducted at the Carnaúba beamline on pristine and silver modified gold electrodes revealed a device highly transparent to the X-rays as designed, and ready to be employed in experiments involving liquid sample environment.
-Overall, the device exhibits an exquisite chemical resistance to organic solvents, and its efficiency in the presence of biological samples (proteins) is remarkable.
+Lastly, the 2D nanofluorescence experiments conducted at the Carnaúba beamline on pristine and silver-modified gold electrodes revealed a device highly transparent to the X-rays as designed and ready to be employed in experiments involving a liquid sample environment.
+Overall, the device exhibits exquisite chemical resistance to organic solvents, and its efficiency in the presence of biological samples (proteins) is remarkable.

 Neckel, I.T., de Castro, L.F., Callefo, F. et al. Development of a sticker sealed microfluidic device for in situ analytical measurements using synchrotron radiation.
 Sci Rep 11, 23671 (2021). https://doi.org/10.1038/s41598-021-02928-2.